-Assos Equipe RS: ride
+Assos Equipe RS Rain Jacket Targa: the ride

-The set-in sleeves of the Equipe RS are more flattering than the Raglan of the Sturmprinz: overall the fit is close but not restrictive, thanks to the stretch of the fabric.
-The Schloss Tex is also very quiet, a relief after the rustle that accompanies the slightest movement of some rain jackets, plus there's very little in the way of windflap when riding.
+The set-in sleeves of the Equipe RS deliver a fit that is close but not restrictive, thanks to the stretch of the fabric.
+The “Schloss Tex” is also very quiet, a relief after the rustle that accompanies the slightest movement of some rain jackets, plus there's very little in the way of windflap when riding.

-However, the fit of the jacket is spot on, the waterproofing, comfort and breathability of the Schloss Tex fabric can’t be faulted: the Equipe RS can release the heat and sweat generated from a climbing session in the hills and then on the way back, when normal heart rate and power output are resumed, it’s possible for clammy clothing underneath to actually dry out as you’re riding, while maintaining a comfortable body temperature.
+That said, the fit of the jacket is spot on, the waterproofing, comfort and breathability of the Schloss Tex fabric can’t be faulted: the Equipe RS can release the heat and sweat generated from a climbing session in the hills and then on the way back, when normal heart rate and power output are resumed, it’s possible for clammy clothing underneath to actually dry out as you’re riding, while maintaining a comfortable body temperature.

 And the high-viz yet chic colour with a big reflective stripe up the back gets a big thumbs up from us.